 At an interest rate of -5%, you would prefer to have the money when you need it, otherwise you would end up with less.
 At an interest rate of -5%, € 100 in one year’s time would be worth € 105.
 The same € 100 in one hundred year’s time would be worth € 13,501 now.
 And € 100 after 1000 years would be worth more than everything there is in the present.
-This peculiar logic may help us to come into terms with the limits our planet poses on human activities.
+Income in the distant future is also very uncertain, so it is unlikely that investors will shift their time horizon to 1,000 years, but this logic may help us to come into terms with the limits our planet poses on human activities.

 Living within the limits of the planet may require unprecedented investments in the future.
 These investments may require low or even negative interest rates as their returns may be low.
 Only low and negative interest rates can make these investments economical.
 Everyone who has money to save can help by shifting money from consumption to saving and investing.
 The more people act like capitalists, the lower interest rates may go, and the more sustainable the economy may become.